Category Archives: Art

 From New Year’s Eve 1510, the city of Brussels was frozen by more than six weeks of sub-zero temperatures and constant snow.
 In a city with high levels of poverty, this prolonged cold snap caused considerable human suffering, leading some to dub it the ‘Winter of Death’.

-Those able to stay warm (and alive) made the most of things by engaging in a spontaneous snowman competition.
+Those able to stay warm made the most of things by engaging in a spontaneous snowman competition.
 All across Brussels, life-sized snowmen began to appear in parks, on street corners and outside private homes.
 One contemporary report suggests at least 50 clusters of snow figures could be observed in various places around the city.

-By all accounts, most of these snowmen were cleverly sculpted and quite realistic; some may even have been created by prominent artists.
+By all accounts, most of these snowmen were cleverly sculpted and quite realistic.
+Some may even have been created by prominent artists.
 Among the figures represented in snow were Jesus Christ, Adam and Eve and other Biblical figures, Roman deities, Saint George and the dragon, unicorns and several signs of the Zodiac.

 In the city’s working-class areas, however, the majority of the snow figures were pornographic or scatological.
 Near the city fountain, a snow couple fornicated while another snow figure watched with a visible erection.
 A number of snow women, ranging from nuns to prostitutes, appeared in various states of undress.
 Near the city market, a snow boy urinated into the mouth of another.
 A snow cow could be seen, halfway through defecation, while a snow drunk lay amongst his own snowy excrement.